inkVerb/VIP/601/Lesson-08.md

 make install DESTDIR=/usr
 ```
   - or `cmake` or `cargo` or `npm --build` etc (see an [article on make vs makepkg](https://unix.stackexchange.com/questions/605928/))
-  - Results in a "proper" Arch package file that can be handled locally by `makepkg -i` (or `pacman -U package-file.pkg.tar.zst` just the same)
+  - Results in a "proper" Arch package file that can be handled locally by `makepkg -i` (or `pacman -U package-name-VERSION.pkg.tar.zst` just the same)
 - `pacman` handles packages from the [Official Arch repositories](https://wiki.archlinux.org/title/official_repositories)
 - `yay` handles packages from the [Arch User Repository (AUR)](https://aur.archlinux.org/)
 - An Arch SysAdmin must know which package is from which repo